Just 5 km away from our hostel, on the banks of a river surrounded by pine and birch trees, our kennel is the home to more than 200 Alaskan Huskies.

 A cross between Siberian huskies and other Nordic dog breeds, the Alaskan Husky is known for its dog-sledding abilities and love of the Nordic environment.

-Covered by 7 layers of fur in winter, the Alaskan husky can withstand periods of cold beyond -40°C (104 F)!
+Covered by a thick layer of fur in winter, the Alaskan husky can withstand periods of cold beyond -40°C (104 F)!

-Each dog is unique, in our kennels there are as many personalities as there are different furs.
-These different characteristics are what make our kennels so charming.
+Each dog is unique, in our kennel there are as many personalities as there are different furs.
+These different characteristics are what make our kennel so charming.

 The age of our dogs varies from only few months up to 16 years old